froboy/yusaopeny_docs/content/en/docs/wiki/Composer-version-constraints-for-Open-Y.md

 composer require drupal/custom_formatters:3.0@beta1
 ```

-You can change any of the dependency versions without upgrading Y USA Open Y by running only the `composer require...` command for specific dependencies and Drupal Update DB routines afterward.
+You can change any of the dependency versions without upgrading YMCA Website Services by running only the `composer require...` command for specific dependencies and Drupal Update DB routines afterward.

 Check [official Composer documentation about version constraints](https://getcomposer.org/doc/articles/versions.md) and [updating Drupal modules with Composer](https://www.drupal.org/docs/updating-drupal/updating-modules-and-themes-using-composer).